04 Jul The Ultimate Guide to Selling your Motorhome

 There are a number of channels online to choose from to advertise your motorhome sale for free.
 Here are a few of the best ways to sell your motorhome online:

 Classified websites provide a good platform for you to sell your motorhome for free to prospective buyers.
 From Gumtree to Craigslist to the Caravan and Motorhome Club classified section, there are plenty of options available.
 But just be aware of scammers as there are plenty of them around.
+Try to get a registration to carry out a background check.

 eBay Motors is an online marketplace for buying and selling vehicles and accessories.
 There are several services and tools to help you buy and sell your motorhome and the listing formats are like those on eBay.